 This is a very simple dessert, so don’t let it fool you.
 I made it on a serving plate, but you can make it in a bowl, dish, or individual servings (see pic below.)

 - Milk, at room temperature

 - 1 large package Lady Finger biscuits

-- 8 oz mascarpone (if you cannot find mascarpone, you can substitute cream cheese) at room temp.
+- 8 oz mascarpone (you can substitute cream cheese) at room temperature

 - 8 oz whipping cream